 Instructions to the editor: please make the following changes to Line 41, Page 151 in the subclause 9.3.1.22.2 Common Info field in D2.1.1 as shown below:

+If the Trigger Type subfield (B0-B3) indicates an MU-RTS Trigger frame, then B20-B21 of the HE or EHT variant Common Info field is the Triggered TXOP Sharing Mode subfield.
+Otherwise, B20-B21 of the HE variant Common Info field is the GI And HE-LTF Type subfield, and B20-B21 of the EHT variant Common Info field is the GI And HE/EHT-LTF Type subfield (#10977, #10978).
 The GI And HE-LTF Type subfield or GI And HE/EHT-LTF Type subfield of the Common Info field indicates the GI and HE/EHT-LTF type of the HE or EHT TB PPDU response.
 The GI And HE-LTF Type subfield or GI And HE/EHT-LTF Type subfield encoding is present in a Trigger frame that solicits a TB PPDU response and its encoding is defined in Table 9-48 (GI And HE/EHT-LTF Type subfield encoding).
 The Triggered TXOP Sharing Mode subfield in an HE or EHT variant Common Info field indicates the triggered TXOP sharing mode as shown in Table 9-53e (Triggered TXOP Sharing Mode subfield encoding (#12943)).
-The Triggered TXOP Sharing Mode subfield is present in an MU-RTS Trigger frame and is defined in 9.3.1.22.9 (MU-RTS Trigger frame format).
+The Triggered TXOP Sharing Mode subfield is defined in 9.3.1.22.9 (MU-RTS Trigger frame format).

 Discussion: